TheWhiteTower16/cybersecurity-assistant/README.md

 # Cybersecuirty Assistant

 ## Overview
 This repo contains a fine-tuned version of Qwen2.5-7B that has been specifically trained on diverse datasets related to cybersecurity.
 The goal of this project is to leverage state-of-the-art open source language modeling techniques to analyze, generate, and provide insights into cybersecurity incidents, threat reports, intelligence documents, logs, and other relevant areas _locally_ to ensure protection of data and privacy.
+To access click [here](https://huggingface.co/TianZun/cybersecurity-assistant)

 ## Features
 - **Specialized Training**: Fine-tuned on a variety of cybersecurity datasets, including: